-Our Emergency Response Standards (ERS) allow us to monitor how often we arrive within our target attendance time to dwelling fires and Road Traffic Collisions (RTC).
+Our Emergency Response Standards enable us to monitor how often we arrive within our target attendance time to dwelling fires and road traffic collisions on a daily basis.

-Our aim is for an appliance to attend dwelling fire incidents within 10 minutes of the emergency call being answered, and RTCs within 15 minutes.
+Our aim is for a fire engine to attend dwelling fires within 10 minutes of the emergency call being answered, and road traffic collisions within 15 minutes.

-The rural nature of our service area means this isn't always going to be possible, so our target is to achieve the ERS for at least 75% of eligible incidents.
+The rural nature of Devon and Somerset means that this isn't always going to be possible, so our target is to achieve the Emergency Response Standards for at least 75% of incidents.

-On average, we arrive at an emergency in about nine minutes from answering the call.
+Across our Service area, on average, we arrive at an emergency in about nine minutes from answering the call.